 \section{Related work and discussion}

-\paragraph{Logical relations for session types and noninterference in general:} The application of logical relations to session types has focused predominantly on unary logical relations for proving termination~\citep{PerezESOP2012, PerezARTICLE2014,DeYoungFSCD2020}, except for a binary logical relation for parametricity \citep{CairesESOP2013} and noninterference \citep{DerakhshanLICS2021}.
-Our \rslr shares its foundation in \ilst with this line of work.
-However, it departs significantly through its support of general recursive types.
+\paragraph{Logical relations for session types.} The application of logical relations to session types has focused predominantly on unary logical relations for proving termination \myCite{PerezESOP2012,PerezARTICLE2014,DeYoungFSCD2020,RochaCairesESOP2023}, except for a binary logical relation for parametricity \myCite{CairesESOP2013} and noninterference \myCite{DerakhshanLICS2021,DerakhshanECOOP2024,VanDenHeuvelECOOP2024}.
+Our \slr shares its foundation in linear logic with this line of work, but contributes significantly through its support of general recursive types.

+Caires et al.~\myCite{CairesESOP2013} show parametricity for a terminating language and restrict observations to the single offering channel of a configuration, \ie observations are only made at the root.
+Thanks to the validity of semantic cut, a single-type-indexed logical relation, such as the authors', falls out as a special case of our \slr.
+However, more fine-grained program equivalences, such as noninterference, demand distinguishing the two roles a process configuration may assume.
+To the best of our understanding, our account of duality ultimately also enabled biorthogonal closure to prove the logical equivalence sound and complete.

-Among prior work on logical relations for \ilst, the work by \citet{DerakhshanLICS2021} is most closely related to ours.
-The authors contribute an IFC session type system and develop a logical relation for it to show noninterference.
-Our refinement IFC type system extends the authors' system with support of general recursive session types and secrecy-polymorphic processes.
+Among prior work on logical relations for \illst, the work by Derakhshan et al. \myCite{DerakhshanLICS2021} is most closely related to ours.
+The authors contribute an IFC session type system and develop a logical relation to show noninterference.
+The refinement type system that we use in our case study (\Cref{subsec:case-study}) is based on that IFC system, extended with secrecy-polymorphic processes \myCite{DerakhshanECOOP2024}.
 Besides the authors' confinement to a terminating language, sidestepping the intricacies of non-termination and nondeterminism, the authors' metatheoretic results are significantly more limited than ours.